jgarzik/moxiebox/execution-env.md

 ----------------------------------------------------------------

 * An empty 32-bit virtual address space is initialized.
-* One or more 32-bit little endian ELF Moxie program binaries is loaded into the address space, at virtual addresses specified in ELF.
+* One or more 32-bit little endian ELF Moxie program binaries are loaded into the address space, at virtual addresses specified in ELF.
-  This memory addressible, read-only.
+  This memory is addressible, read-only.
 * Zero or more data files are read into the virtual address space, in consecutive aligned virtual addresses following the ELF binaries.
 * 64K stack allocated.
 Location stored in special register 7.